SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ###### react native

-⟮c1;React Native⟯ is a ⟮c2;framework⟯ for building native applications using ⟮c4;React⟯ and ⟮c4;the platforms native capabilities⟯
+⟮c+;React Native⟯ is a ⟮c+;framework⟯ for building native applications using ⟮c+;React⟯ and ⟮c+;the platforms native capabilities⟯
 The most common targets for react native are android and iOS, but you can also target desktop OSs, qt, TVs and even the web.
-You can use react native for your ⟮c1;whole app⟯, but you can also ⟮c2;integrate it into an existing project⟯ React Native implements a polyfill for WebSockets, initialized via importing React.
+You can use react native for your ⟮c+;whole app⟯, but you can also ⟮c+;integrate it into an existing project⟯ React Native implements a polyfill for WebSockets, initialized via importing React.
 Other modules using WebSockets therefore need to be imported after React.

 ####### components